-7. Mount the hinge and blade assembly as shown in figure 8.
+6. Mount the hinge and blade assembly as shown in Figure 8.
 Be sure that the match marks made earlier are aligned.
 The jaws also may be mounted at this time.

-NOTE: If applicable, at this time, also mount accessories such as: grounding switch jaw, quick break device, outriggers, etc. as shown on the operating mechanism drawing.
-Use the spacers supplied to maintain equal height of the live parts on the rotating and the stationary insulators.
+Note: If applicable, at this time also mount accessories such as: grounding switch jaw, quick break devise, outriggers, etc., as shown on the Op.
+Mech.
+Drawing.
+Use the spacers supplied to maintain equal height of the live parts on the rotating and stationary insulators.